Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Adaptive Design Optimization

 Through our BO-based adaptive discovery method, we anticipate uncovering and scrutinizing an expanding array of materials.
-However, for applications where large data are available or feasible to collect, scalability issues with GPs become increasingly apparent.
-With $N$ denoting the total number of observations, fitting GP models incurs a computational cost of $O(N^3)$, with memory overhead scaling quadratically.
-Naturally, this scaling problem also impacts LVGPs.
-For standard GPs with numerical inputs, a viable solution is to employ stochastic variational inference (SVI) \cite{hensman-svi-13}.
-SVI approximates the GP model using a much smaller set $(M << N)$ of points, known as inducing points.
-By adopting this method, computational and storage costs become decoupled from the number of observations.
-We have extended the SVI method to accommodate LVGPs \cite{wang-svgp-22}, addressing challenges in specifying inducing points in the mixed-variable design space and optimizing them using modern stochastic gradient optimization methods.
-We refer to this large-scale variant of the LVGP as LVGP-SVI.
-The LVGP-SVI enables the application of LVGPs to large datasets while preserving the quality of uncertainty predictions.
+However, for applications where large data are available or feasible to collect, GPs' scalability becomes an issue.
+With $N$ datapoints, fitting GP models incurs a computational cost of $O(N^3)$, with memory overhead scaling quadratically.
+This scaling problem also impacts LVGPs.
+A viable solution for standard GPs with numerical inputs is to employ stochastic variational inference (SVI) \cite{hensman-svi-13}.
+SVI approximates the GP model using a smaller set of ``inducing points''.
+Computational and storage costs are thereby decoupled from the number of datapoints.
+We have extended SVI to accommodate LVGPs \cite{wang-svgp-22}, addressing challenges in specifying inducing points in the mixed-variable space and optimizing them using modern stochastic gradient methods.
+This large-scale variant of LVGP, referred to as LVGP-SVI, enables the application of LVGPs to large datasets while preserving the quality of UQ.

-In certain mixed-variable materials modeling applications, a challenging scenario arises when one or more categorical variables have many levels.
-For the LVGP model to effectively learn the similarity between these levels, it necessitates at least one observation for each category.
-However, collecting a sufficiently sized training dataset for a robust machine learning (ML) model in such scenarios can incur prohibitively high costs.
+In certain mixed-variable materials modeling applications, a challenging scenario arises when categorical variables have many levels.
+For LVGP to effectively learn the similarity between these levels, it necessitates at least one observation for each category.
+However, collecting a sufficiently sized training dataset in such scenarios can incur prohibitively high costs.
 Furthermore, situations may arise where some levels lack any observations altogether.